natural ways to relieve hemorrhoids and constipation

 Frequently Asked Questions

-Grade I–II internal hemorrhoids can resolve within days to a couple of weeks with prompt dietary and behavioral changes.
-Small external hemorrhoids may also resolve, though they take longer.
-Thrombosed external hemorrhoids and Grade III–IV internal hemorrhoids rarely resolve without medical intervention and should be evaluated promptly.
+Grade I–II internal hemorrhoids can clear up within days to a couple of weeks with prompt dietary and behavioral changes.
+Small external hemorrhoids may also go away on their own, though it takes longer.
+Thrombosed external hemorrhoids and Grade III–IV internal hemorrhoids rarely go away without medical treatment and should be checked promptly.

 Q: How quickly do the natural remedies in this guide work?